Department of Earth, Environmental, and Atmospheric Sciences - Scholarship Information

-For Graduate students studying geography (cultural, GIS, planning), a need-based
+For full-time undergraduates or graduate students studying geography (cultural,

 Scholarship application form (go to WKU's scholarship site to complete an application for this fund), and the recipient cannot be receiving any other form of financial aid.
 Applications are due April 15, 2014.

 For the departmental academic-support scholarships, competitive funding is available for freshman BS Meteorology students, outstanding returning BS/BA geology students, and an outstanding record of achievement in their high school.
 Returning students